Is 'Swidgers' a real word?

 Falling tiles and the Swidger book series

-The story behind the writing of the Swidgers book series really begins with a falling tile.
+The story behind the writing of the SWIDGERS book series really begins with a falling tile.
 Coming home from the shops one day, a tile from the roof Steve Nallon’s house landed directly on his doorstep.
 And Steve was just moments away from being under it.
 Someone had, however, helped him with his shopping and it seems those seconds had made all the difference.
 Such is fate for when the roofer came round to fix the roof he said that if the tile had landed on Steve’s head at a sharp enough angel its razor edge would easily have sliced through his skull.
 But even if this were not the case, the weight itself would have killed him.
 And all this happened on his birthday too.
-It was then this incident and those missed seconds that inspired the whole idea of Swidgers.
-And falling tiles became of a major happening in the first chapters of THE FUTURE WAS ALWAYS WAITING.
+It was then this incident and those missed seconds that inspired the whole idea of SWIDGERS.
+And falling tiles became of a major happening in the first chapters of THE TIME THAT NEVER WAS.

 In story theory, there is what is known as the Catalyst Event or, as it is sometimes called, ‘The Day of Change’.
 This event is sometimes a sudden arrival – ‘A Stranger Comes to Town’ – or a change in the environment – ‘A Storm is Brewing’.
 In laymen’s terms, it’s what upsets the apple cart and THE FUTURE WAS ALWAYS WAITING combines the arrival of The Stranger (the Dark Force seeking William) and a change in nature (the sudden meteor strike of frozen ice).